Pakimball10/Pakimball10.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: "Learn one, do one, then teach teach one."
+subtitle: "Learn one, do one, then teach one."
 ---

 I'm a motivated and fastidious techie with 3 years IT-related experience, studying topics in computer networking and security while attending George Mason University for a Bachelors of Science in Information Systems.
 Looking to gain experience relevant to system administration, network security, and systems engineering.